Ilioinguinal Nerve Block

 - During this time, there may be a window of increased discomfort or pain.

 - You may experience some leg weakness.
 Should this occur, ensure that mobilization is kept to a minimum until the weakness subsides.
 It is advisable to keep you at Hamilton Day Surgery until symptoms reside.
 The weakness should settle within 18 hours OR we can prolong your stay until symptoms subside.

 - A nurse from HPC will telephone you 24 - 48 hours following your procedure to check on your progress and organise a follow-up appointment.

-- The steroid will remain effective for 1 – 6 months, depending on amount of irritation or inflammation present.
+- The steroid may remain effective for 1 – 6 months, depending on amount of irritation or inflammation present.

 If you require further explanation of the procedure, please contact Hunter Pain Clinic nursing staff on (02) 4985 1800.